+15. If the Local Area WDB does not offer incentives for (NextGen) youth, please explain why.

+N/A

-- 15. If the Local Area WDB does not offer incentives for (NextGen) youth, please explain why.
-N/A - 16.
-Describe the local strategy to prepare the youth (NextGen) for unsubsidized employment, including with small employers, specifically those that include in-demand industry sectors and occupations of the local and/or regional labor markets.
-[WIOA Section 129(c)(1)(C)(v)] - NextGen providers usually structure WEX opportunities to align with the participant's career goals, if applicable, and previous work history, if any.
+16. Describe the local strategy to prepare the youth (NextGen) for unsubsidized employment, including with small employers, specifically those that include in-demand industry sectors and occupations of the local and/or regional labor markets.
+[WIOA Section 129(c)(1)(C)(v)]

+NextGen providers usually structure WEX opportunities to align with the participant's career goals, if applicable, and previous work history, if any.
 Each service provider is required to have program support from local employers both large, and small.
 Employer collaboration is used to enhance overall youth employability, job sustainability, and work place maturity.
 Furthermore, admin staff shares labor market information with service providers to identify in-demand careers, and sectors with the largest growth.
-Information is used to educate youth in current and future employment trends. - 17.
-Please complete the Youth Program Elements chart provided to demonstrate how the Local Area WDB ensures each of the 14 youth program elements is made available to youth participants.
+Information is used to educate youth in current and future employment trends.

+- 17. Please complete the Youth Program Elements chart provided to demonstrate how the Local Area WDB ensures each of the 14 youth program elements is made available to youth participants.
 Be certain to complete both columns to demonstrate partnerships and potential use of shared funding.
-[WIOA Section 129(c)(2)(A)] Name document: Local Area WDB Name Youth Program Elements Chart

-(See Attached: Turning Point WDB Youth Program Elements)

-- 18. Does the Local Area WDB have a standing committee to provide information to assist with planning, operational, and other issues relating to the provision of services to youth?
+Please specify partners.
+[WIOA Section 129(c)(2)(A)] - Name document: Turning Point WDB Youth Program Elements Chart - 18.
+Does the Local Area WDB have a standing committee to provide information to assist with planning, operational, and other issues relating to the provision of services to youth?
 [WIOA Section 107(b)(4)(A)(ii)] - a.
-If no, describe how oversight to planning, operational, and other issues relating to the provision of services to youth will be provided. - b.
-If yes, please provide a response to the following: - a) Provide the committee's purpose/vision.
+If no, describe how oversight to planning, operational, and other issues relating to the provision of services to youth will be provided.